dmikey/what-the-diff/README.md

-# GPT-Diff-Explainer
+# What the Diff

-A Chrome extension that connects to ChatGPT to provide a summary explanation and code review suggestions for pull requests on GitHub.
+Written with ChatGPT, A Chrome extension that connects to ChatGPT to provide a summary explanation and code review suggestions for pull requests on GitHub.

 ## Installation